Information for Scholars and Families

 About Pre-College Outreach Initiatives

-Pre-College Outreach Initiatives are designed to prepare and assist college bound scholars and families with access and exposure to postsecondary opportunities.
+Pre-College Outreach Initiatives are designed to prepare and assist college bound scholars and families with access and exposure to high school and postsecondary opportunities.

 - Organize Undergraduate Student Volunteers Placements at University department and local communities